LArSoft/larsoft.github.io/wiki/Architecture_revision.md

 Making our own algorithm thread-safe implies a series of quite well-known practices, like careful avoidance of data racing (or its management) and revulsion of global variables.\
 The multi-thread library we are recommended to use is Intel’s Thread Building Blocks (TBB), already a dependency of `art`.
 To avoid mixing libraries, the use of C++ thread library (`threads`) is blandly discouraged.

-LArSoft modules(#LArSoft-modules)
+LArSoft modules
 ------------------------------------

-### List of modules used in MicroBooNE’s Monte Carlo Challenge 6(#List-of-modules-used-in-MicroBooNEs-Monte-Carlo-Challenge-6)
+### List of modules used in MicroBooNE’s Monte Carlo Challenge 6

 Phase